-The Spiritual Life Department provides opportunities for our students to Worship, Walk, and Work for Christ at Harvest Christian Academy
+The Spiritual Life Department provides opportunities for our students to Worship Christ at Harvest Christian Academy

-Through weekly chapels, conferences, spiritual emphasis weeks, small groups, and personalized counseling, our goal is to see students integrate faith and life both inside and outside the classrooms.
+Through weekly chapels, we set aside time for worship and adoration of Jesus Christ through song and learning from the teaching.
+Our goal is to see students integrate faith and life both inside and outside the classrooms and beyond school walls.

 Who speaks in chapel?